|

 Jojoba also contains a natural appetite suppressant called Simmondsin.
 As a diet aid it can be made into anything from candy-like bars to a chocolate-like beverage.

-In its hydrogenated form, jojoba is a wax surpassed only by carnauba in hardness and brilliance.
+Other Consumer Products In its hydrogenated form, jojoba is a wax surpassed only by carnauba in hardness and brilliance.
 This quality of jojoba has direct application to such consumer products as furniture and floor waxes, auto polish and long-burning candles.

 All of this sounds too good to be true, and again the question arises: how can the nuts from one plant be used for so many things?
 In botanical, chemical terms the National Academy of Sciences summarizes jojoba's qualities and resulting myriad applications this way: "1.) its natural purity and molecular simplicity, 2.) its stability, its non-drying quality and resistance to oxidation which permit long-term storage, 3.) its lubricity after sulphurization, 4.) its supply of chemicals, especially acids and alcohols with 20 and 22 atoms, and finally, 5.) its unsaturation (double bonds)."